abc-igmm/transcripTools/README.md

 **Direction**

-- [ ] Actually write decent examples so others can use the functions with confidence
+- [x] Actually write decent examples so others can use the functions with confidence
+- [ ] heatmapArrange includes hierarchical clustering code that could exist as it's own standalone function
 - [ ] Write tests, code coverage is currently at 0%...